 - Michael Gazdacko is the Director of Development & Operations at Urban Smart Growth

-Chefs 1: ROC of Boston (Restaurant Opportunity Center of Boston)
+Chef 1: Rachel Collins, ROC of Boston (Restaurant Opportunity Center of Boston)

 - As Executive Chef, Kevin oversees all kitchen operations including the preparation, cooking, packaging, handling and storage of 4,000 daily meals that are tailored to meet the needs of more than 25 different diets.
-Chef Conner is motivated by the significant impact that food can have on someone who is sick and he aims to integrate new recipes and different cuisines into the menu to help ensure that our medically tailored meals are flavorful, while still meeting the dietary needs of our clients.
-Kevin has been a professional chef for 15 years.
+Chef Conner has been a professional chef for 15 years.
 His culinary experience includes crafting menus and recipes at some of the region’s most well-known restaurants, including No. 9 Park, Radius, Union Bar Grille in Boston and Al Forno in Providence.
 Prior to joining the staff of Community Servings, Kevin worked as the Executive Chef at the Federal Reserve Bank of Boston.
-Kevin is a graduate of Johnson & Wales Culinary Arts Program.

 The Boston Local Food Festival Seafood Throwdown is hosted by the Northwest Atlantic Marine Alliance (NAMA).
 The Northwest Atlantic Marine Alliance works with coastal communities to protect our marine environment, strengthen local leadership, and give voice to independent, community based fishermen.
 NAMA advocates for policies that advance social, economic, and environmental justice throughout the entire seafood value chain.
 Also, NAMA piloted the Seafood Throwdown event, which is an educational and community driven activity that promotes the ecological and economic benefits of locally caught seafood.